ProjectMilestonegroupL/MilestoneProject/README.md

  - early stopping

 Many possibilites gave us good results (< 0.160 MSE loss) but we didn't find a configuration much better than others.
-The model overfitted then we tried to add a dropout for regularizazion.
+The model overfitted then we tried to add a dropout for regularization.
 It prevent overfitting by randomly selecting neurons who will be ignored during training.

-The best result found was with these forward NN architecture :
+The best result found was with thise forward NN architecture :

 <img src="https://github.com/ProjectMilestonegroupL/MilestoneProject/blob/main/Milestone1/NN Model.png" width="650" height="500" />